TaylorW43/CS573_data_visualization/README.md

  * (Add a more catagorize in the ratio of private and state launch chart) In this chart, I want to add another category that roughly represents the political ideology of each country, and try to find out is the hypothesis: capitalist countries has more private launches?
  * (Create a world graph) I also want to create a world graph that marks the location of the each individual launch location and try to find if there's something interesting about it.
- * (Create a pie chart) Another idea about this dataset is a pie chart showing that for each company, what percent of all the countries they have worked with?
-This idea is inspired by the author of the dataset, the author is interested in finding out which company is the most collaborative and this inspired me to create this pie chart.
  * (Still undecided whether to do this or not.)(Create a graph showing for each country what's the success/failure ratio throughout the years) I'm very curious about with all these launches which ones are actually successful.
  * (Perfect the plot with menu visulization) In the plot launch year/month with menus project, I wish to add dynamic mark radius, the larger the number of launches each month, the larger the radius.
 Right now it just shows that at this specific month in this specific year it has at least 1 launches.